evvaletov/Blockchain-Developer/README.md

 ## Project Review

-The results of the project review are in the file `Project Review.pdf`.
+The results of the project review are in the file [Project Review.pdf](Project Review.pdf)